cj-mills/cjm-transcription-plugin-system/README.md

         @abstractmethod
         def execute(
             self,
-            audio: Union[AudioData, str, Path], # Audio data or file path **kwargs
+            audio: Union[str, Path], # Path to a decodable audio file **kwargs
         ) -> TranscriptionResult: # Transcription result with text, confidence, segments "List of supported audio file extensions (without the dot)."

     def execute(
             self,
-            audio: Union[AudioData, str, Path], # Audio data or file path **kwargs
+            audio: Union[str, Path], # Path to a decodable audio file **kwargs
         ) -> TranscriptionResult: # Transcription result with text, confidence, segments "Transcribe audio to text.

-When called via Proxy, AudioData is auto-converted to a file path string before reaching this method in the Worker process."
+`audio` is a path to a decodable audio file; the caller guarantees it is in a form the plugin/model can consume."
 ```

 ### Transcription Storage (`storage.ipynb`)